Health insurance in Germany: the intro you should really read first

 - Going to the doctor is simple.
-You show up at an appointment, give your card, and everything is directly handled between your Krankenkasse and the doctor.
-There is hardly any paperwork going on and it works very well.
+You show up at an appointment, give your card, and everything is directly handled between your Krankenkasse and the doctor with hardly any paperwork.

-- Relatives that don’t have their own income can be covered for free, with the same policy and the exact same benefits.
+- Relatives with no income (spouse, kids) can be covered for free, with the same policy and the exact same benefits.

-- There is no bad surprise regarding contributions, it’s always based on your income.
-If your job situation should fail, or your income goes down, you are guaranteed the same level of service at a lower price.
+- Contributions are always based on your income.
+If your income goes down, you are guaranteed the same level of service at a lower price.

 - If you lose your job, unemployment benefits cover will pay for your contributions.

-- Preexisting conditions, chronicle conditions, heavy handicaps have no impact on your contributions.
+- Preexisting conditions have no impact on your contributions.
 Providers cannot refuse to take you on.

 - Practitioners tend to prioritize private patients over public ones.
 This is because they get paid better/faster.
-In my 10 years with in Germany with public insurance, I never found to be an issue other than longer waiting times, especially with specialists.
-There is not much different with general practitioners.
+I never found to be an issue other than longer waiting times, especially with specialists.

 - If you go the hospital, it’s also not guaranteed that your case will be followed by the most experienced doctor or that you get a private room.
 This is the case with private coverage usually.

 How to chose and sign-up with a public provider?

-It’s a common, (dare I say national) understanding that in terms of coverage, all public options are created equal.
-In your day-to-day life as a patient, it bares no impact whatsoever on how well or how fast you will be treated as a patient.
+Public options are more or less created equal and you won’t feel a difference as a patient.
 Difference in price is also negligible.
 Instead keep an eye on quality of customer service, coverage rates for specific treatments you might be interested in (eg; ergotherapy, homeopathy, etc).

 - Digital signup with Techniker Krankenkasse